Share

 DBA in Finance

-The completion of the DBA in Finance program requires 72 credit hours of graduate course work in finance-related topics.
-In addition, as a DBA student you must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit, and defend a doctoral thesis.
-All students are expected to finish the program within four years on a full-time basis, or five to six years on a part-time basis.
+The DBA in Finance program requires 72 credit hours of graduate coursework in finance-related topics.
+DBA students must maintain satisfactory academic progress; pass examinations and paper requirements; and write, submit and defend a doctoral thesis.

 Foundation Courses